mobxjs/mobx/README.md

 MobX is a battle tested library that makes state management simple and scalable by transparently applying functional reactive programming (TFRP).
 The philosophy behind MobX is very simple:

-_Everything that can be derived from the application state, should be derived.
+_Anything that can be derived from the application state, should be derived.
 Automatically._

 which includes the UI, data serialization, server communication, etc.